prakash-naikwadi/github-finder-react-app/README.md

 👉 Learn about `useReducer` hook and usage of it.
 👉 Learn about `useContext` hook and usage of it.
 👉 Learn about `Routes` in react and usage of it.
-👉 Learn about `Github API` and how to handle API requests.
+👉 Learn about `Github API` and how to handle API Requests.
 👉 Learn about how to distribute our UI into different `components`.

 ## 📬 Connect With Me